It wasn't pertinent at the time, so it's lost now probably.

 The HOAs will collapse.

-That means where you live, if you've had HOAs in the past that said, you know, you gotta have your grass this high and all of that kind of shit, they're not gonna do squat in in the next three or four months as you go through summer and you put a goat on your yard and chickens in your backyard and a giant garden out front.
+That means where you live, if you've had HOAs in the past that said, you know, got to have your grass this high and all of that kind of shit, they're not going to do squat in the next three or four months as you go through summer and you put a goat on your yard and chickens in your backyard and a giant garden out front.

-They will not have the um money, the time, or the infrastructure support to to come on in and get on your case.
+They will not have the money, the time, or the infrastructure support to come on in and get on your case.

 Why don't you climb up to the top and sit on it and spin your way down?

-Because that's all you're gonna get out of me.
+Because that's all you're going to get out of me.

 And there isn't anything they can do.

-What cop is gonna come and arrest you for having a goat on your yard and uh to produce milk and chickens in your backyard to produce um eggs, etc., right?
+What cop is going to come and arrest you for having a goat on your yard to produce milk and chickens in your backyard to produce eggs, et cetera, right?

-Um also tax sharing at a statewide level or a national level within the US, state to state, is gone.
+Also, tax sharing at a statewide level or at a national level within the U.S., state to state, is gone.

-This is this is what I'm talking in this discovery period here, and they're desperate for resources that are going to be hard-pressed to be acquired because no more CCP SOE.
+And they're desperate for resources that are going to be hard pressed to be acquired because no more CCP SOE.

 And here's the other part of that.